felixleopoldo/benchpress/docs/source/json_overview.rst

-JSON file
+JSON config file
 #########

-In this overview, the file :download:`config.sample.json <../../config.sample.json>` is used.
+This overview is based on the sample config file :download:`config.sample.json <../../config.sample.json>`.
+The `JSON schema <json-schema.org>`_ for the config file is found here `here <https://github.com/felixleopoldo/benchpress/blob/master/schema/docs/config.md>`_.
 The figures are generated using `JSON Editor Online <https://jsoneditoronline.org>`_.

 The configuration file consists of two main categories ``benchmark_setup`` and ``resources``, see :numref:`maincats`.